dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7509 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-When an [auditor](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) makes a code change, calculates the DRG and the updates the codes in the [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/), weight change and weight difference fields will show in the DRG section of the worksheet.
+When an [auditor](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/user-management/#roles) makes a code change, calculates the DRG and the updates the codes in the coding [Audit Worksheet](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/), weight change and weight difference fields will show in the DRG section of the worksheet.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.